apigee/apigee-x-pupi-migration/README.md

 ### 1. Manage Instance: `bash 1_manage_instance.sh -h`

 This action is to manage creation / deletion of Apigee Instance for the given GCP region.
-While deleting, customer should ensure at least they have one other region which will be taking traffic to avoid any interruptions/data-loss.
+While deleting, ensure that you at least have one other region taking traffic to avoid any interruptions/data-loss.

 ```shell
 #**